RasaHQ/rasa/docs/api/tensorflow_usage.rst

 =================================

 TensorFlow allows setting the runtime environment via `TF Config submodule <https://www.tensorflow.org/api_docs/python/tf/config>`_.
-Rasa OSS supports a smaller subset of these configuration options and makes appropriate calls to the ``tf.config`` submodule.
+Rasa Open Source supports a smaller subset of these configuration options and makes appropriate calls to the ``tf.config`` submodule.
-This smaller subset comprises of configurations that developers frequently use with Rasa OSS.
+This smaller subset comprises of configurations that developers frequently use with Rasa Open Source.
 All configuration options are specified using environment variables as shown in subsequent sections.

 Optimizing CPU Performance